TeachBooks/sphinx-last-updated-by-git/README.rst

 The default value for html_last_updated_fmt_ is changed from ``None`` to the empty string.

+If html_last_updated_fmt_ is set to the empty string, the date is displayed in a localized format based on the value of language_.

 Usage
     #.
 Make sure that you use a Sphinx theme that shows the "last updated"
        information (or use a custom template with last_updated_)